Play Rescue Me with a live band

 How to play Rescue Me

-There are four lessons and nine videos in total, as well as TAB, and loops to practise along to.
+There are four lessons and nine videos in total, with plenty of TAB and loops to practise along to.

 Step by step, you’ll learn not just how to play the song, but also how to map out the fretboard with barre chords and pentatonic scales.